Falcons RB Gurley: Proving worth a yearly task

 Gurley, 25, has yet to take his physical with the Falcons but expressed no doubts about passing it once it is conducted, citing how he played in 15 of 16 games last season.
 NFL rules tied to the COVID-19 outbreak have closed down team facilities and prevented new signees such as Gurley from taking physicals.
 Falcons general manager Thomas Dimitroff firmly believes Gurley will pass the physical, whenever it occurs.

-Gurley asked if load management would work in his favor leading up to the regular season.
+Gurley was asked whether load management would work in his favor leading up to the regular season.

 "Well, the way life is going right now, everybody is on load management,'' Gurley said, referring to the pandemic.
 "Ain't really much football we can do right now until training camp.
 Really just focusing on working out.
 Once everything calms down, I'll be able to talk to the Falcons, and we'll be able to come up with a plan.